Clint Maun, CSP

 Have you ever reached a place in your life where you felt that you were entitled to take it easy from that instant on?

-Do you have people at your workplace or maybe even someone in your own home that has decided to "retire?"
-From the outside it looks like their new purpose in life is to just "hang around for the ride" and let everyone be their servant.
+Do you have people at your workplace or maybe even someone in your own home that decided to retire?
+From the outside, it looks like their new purpose in life is to just hang around for the ride and let everyone be their servant.

 These people aren’t looking for new challenges.
 They are not interested in improving things.
 They don’t think about their competition.
 The have no concern for their co-workers.
 These folks appear to have checked out from everything and everyone, including their family, co-workers, customers, employees, and friends.

-It's what you are doing today and planning to do tomorrow that has importance.
+It’s what you are doing today and planning to do tomorrow that has importance.
 No success is final - no success lasts forever.
-Look at Michael Jackson, when he decided to give recording a rest, he completely lost touch with what was happening in the music world and what his fans were interested in hearing.
-His recent comeback attempt never came close to the success he once enjoyed.
-If you are enjoying success you have to keep planning new ways to keep succeeding.
+Look at Michael Jackson.
+When he decided to give recording a rest, he completely lost touch with what was happening in the music world and what his fans were interested in hearing.
+His comeback attempt never came close to the success he once enjoyed.
+If you are enjoying success, you have to keep planning new ways to keep succeeding.